 Talk to an Family Law Attorney in Dallas, Texas

 It is possible to counter parental alienation syndrome.
 If you believe that your child’s other parent is attempting to turn your child against you, act quickly to get the help you need.
-For a consultation with a divorce lawyer at Len Connor & Associates, in Irving, Texas, call 972-445-1500 (toll-free at 877-613-5800 or email our office.
+For a consultation with a divorce lawyer at Len Connor & Associates, in Irving, Texas, call (972) 445-1500 or (817) 288-4168 if you’re in the Dallas / Fort Worth Area.
+Call us toll free at 1 (877) 613-5800 or email our office.